 Scoop out the inside with a spoon.

-Step 8: Place In the Marshmallow and Reheat
+Step 9: Place In the Marshmallow and Reheat

-Put a regular size marshmallow into each warm cupcake and pop them back into the oven for 2 more minutes so the marshmallow heats up.
+Place a regular size marshmallow into each warm cupcake and pop them back into the oven for 2 more minutes so the marshmallow heats up.

-Step 9: Press In the Chocolate
+Step 10: Press In the Chocolate and Cool

 Take the cupcakes out of the oven and press a piece of the chocolate into the center of the marshmallow.
 Be careful, the cupcakes are hot.

-If the chocolate isn't going in easily, cut a slit in the top of the marshmallow with a sharp knife and place the piece of chocolate inside.
+If the chocolate isn't going in easily, carefully cut a slit in the top of the marshmallow with a sharp knife and place the piece of chocolate inside.

 Let the cupcakes cool almost completely in the pan before trying to remove them so the marshmallow and chocolate get nice and gooey.